alba4k/albafetch/README.md

 * comments start with ; and reach the end of the line
 * values can't be longer than 32 characters
 * only ASCII characters will work
+* ending the file with a newline is reccomended

 The config should be written in a key "value" format you can put something in between if you like (e.g. 'key = "value"' everything but a " or a keyword.